Vuelta a España Preview & Betting Tips

 That number is clear of the next which is the French who have nine wins (eight riders) followed by the Belgians with eight wins (seven riders) and the Italians with six different winners.

-Tony Rominger (SUI) and Alberto Contador (ESP) were the only two other riders to have recorded three or more wins in the race, and following his success in 2021, Primož Roglič won it for a third straight year and is now only 1 win behind the record holder Heras.
+Tony Rominger (SUI) and Alberto Contador (ESP) are the only two other riders to have recorded three or more wins in the race with seven other riders having all won it twice.

 Last Ten Vuelta a España Winners